lrmtheboss/lrmtheboss/README.md

 ## Other Projects

-These are projects I have worked on but are not owned by me of majority share.
+These are projects I have or currently work on but are not owned by me of majority share.

 - The Roaming Ranger (Abandoned)
   - Gaming Community with a Minecraft Java Server